What is a DMCA Copyright Infringement notice?

 How did the copyright holder know it was me?

-Does Sierra Tel monitor my Internet activities?
+Does STI monitor my Internet activities?

 What should I do if I receive a Notice of Copyright Infringement?